 The cost of repairs will depend on the scope and severity of the problem.
 Let’s review some of the most common air conditioning repair services and the median estimated costs1 to repair them.

-1. Air Filter
+1. Cleaning or Replacing the Air Filter

 3. Refrigerant Leak

 4. Bad Electrical Connections

-5. Evaporator and Condenser Coils
+5. Damage to Either the Evaporator or Condenser Coils

-6. Drainage Issues
+6. Clogged Drainage System